Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 Fees and refunds

-The Prime Minister announced on 21 January 2019 there will be no application fee when the scheme is fully open by 30 March 2019.
-Anyone who has applied already during the test phases and has paid a fee, or who does so subsequently, will have their fee refunded.
-Details of the refunds process will be published shortly.
-Applicants applying during the current public test phase are advised to use the payment card they wish to be refunded on.
+The Prime Minister announced on 21 January 2019 there will be no fee for applications to the EU Settlement Scheme.
+Anyone who applied already during the test phases and paid a fee will have their fee refunded.
+Payment will be refunded automatically to the card used to pay the application fee.
+More information is available online.

 How local authorities can support EU citizens